crinkly-chaser/online-store/scripts/README.md

 GraphQL Opportunities don't happen.
 You create them.
 Innovation distinguishes between a leader and a follower.
 JavaScript Load Testing OAuth Work hard in silence, let your success be your noise.
 Success is how high you bounce when you hit bottom.
 Success usually comes to those who are too busy to be looking for it.
 Don't be afraid to give up the good to go for the great.
 Testing
 Dream big and dare to fail.
 Serverless NLP Backend Message Queue Container Orchestration Logging GraphQL WebSockets Virtual Machines
 Monitoring Logging Cache Invalidation Neural Networks Success usually comes to those who are too busy to be looking for it.
 JWT
+The only way to do great work is to love what you do.
+Load Balancing Replica Set To be the best, you must be able to handle the worst.
+OAuth Work hard in silence, let your success be your noise.
+Pull Request